PUBNAVETRA · A Purple Wins Instrument

 A predictable organization is one whose decisions land.

 Predictability is not luck.
-It is the discipline of pricing the risk before you act, holding what you predicted against what happened, and seeing the irreversible call before you make it.
+It is the discipline of sizing the risk before you act, holding the read against what actually happened, and seeing the irreversible call before you make it.

 01 · Predictive